Skip to main content

 Golden Wax Bush Bean legume Feb 15 Feb 22 Transplant Apr 13 – Apr 23

-Grano Red Onions root_vegetable Jan 18 Feb 15 Transplant Jun 15
+Grano Red Onions root vegetable Jan 18 Feb 15 Transplant Jun 15

-Grano White Onions root_vegetable Jan 18 Feb 15 Transplant Jun 15
+Grano White Onions root vegetable Jan 18 Feb 15 Transplant Jun 15

 Greek Basil herb Feb 8 Feb 22 Transplant Apr 28 – May 8